Confession Time: GOP Wants To Kill Biden Infrastructure Plan

-Category: World Politics Hits: 6[Above, The White House takes the infrastructure "debate" to Mitch McConnell's backyard.]
+Category: World Politics Hits: 22[Above, The White House takes the infrastructure "debate" to Mitch McConnell's backyard.]
 It's not at all surprising that Republicans are using President Joe Biden's willingness to engage them in infrastructure negotiations to drag the process out until it dies under the weight of lost momentum.
 It's slightly surprising that they are talking about it out in the open, basically gloating over the fact that they've peeled Democratic Sens.
 Joe Manchin and Kyrsten Sinema away, coopting them into doing their dirty work.
 Minority Whip John Thune, a South Dakota Republican, explained to Politico all about how it's going to work.
 Republicans agree to spend a lot of money—"a massive amount of new spending on infrastructure"—in order to draw Democratic support away from a potential reconciliation bill coming together on a second track.
 Sen. Bernie Sanders and Majority Leader Chuck Schumer have started work on that effort, a way that Democrats can pass Biden's larger agenda without Republicans.
 Republicans think they can make a deal on physical infrastructure, pull Democratic votes to that, and then pull the rug out from everyone.

 Read more https://crooksandliars.com/2021/06/confession-time-gop-wants-kill-biden